Home | Volume 49 | Article number 53

 Methods Up Down

-This consensus-building forum was conducted during the in-person International workshop on HIV and adolescence held in Cape Town, South Africa on 5th and 6th October 2022 [31].
+This consensus-building forum was conducted during the in-person International Workshop on HIV and Adolescence held in Cape Town, South Africa on 5th and 6th October 2022 [31].
 To address our objective, we adopted the nominal group technique, a structured small group discussion that aims to reach a consensus on an issue among stakeholders [32,33].
 This technique combines both qualitative and quantitative methods and is designed to minimize domination of the discussion by individual participants, for example, those with more social, economic, or academic power.
 The nominal group process has four main steps: generate ideas, record the ideas, discuss the ideas, and vote on the ideas to rank them [32] (Figure 1).
 A moderator poses a question or questions to participants, who are then asked to prioritize responses given by all group members using numerical rankings.
-The group needs to come to a consensus on the ranked responses before the responses are finalized.
-All rapporteurs, selected by the groups, were invited to present a summary of their group´s final consensus on the discussion questions to all workshop attendees in a plenary session.
+The group needs to comes to a consensus on the ranked responses before the responses are finalized.
+All rapporteurs, selected by the groups, are then invited to present a summary of their group´s final consensus on the discussion questions to all workshop attendees in a plenary session.
 The nominal group discussions were held during a 60-minute session on day 2 of the workshop.

 Workshop delegate recruitment: a total of 263 registered delegates attended the Workshop, all of whom were invited to participate in the forum.
 Before the nominal group discussions, there were three brief presentations totaling 20 minutes: the first presentation by author AA reviewed experiences and data from the US on adolescent preferences for LA ART; NR described practical experiences in administering LA ART to adolescents and young adults with HIV; and NASA explained the nominal group process to all attendees, informing them of the intent to write a report and requesting their voluntary participation.
 Workshop delegates who proceeded to participate in the group discussion after this point were considered to have provided consent.
 After these three presentations, an opportunity was given for attendees to ask any clarifying questions.
 Of note, there were two plenary day 1 presentations on HIV prevention and treatment for AY which included information on LA antiretrovirals [31].